iBz-04/Seeker-o1/README.md

 ## 🌟 Introduction

-**Seeker-o1**  is a powerful, flexible, and accessible open-source AI agent framework designed to revolutionize task automation.
-It is also an upgrade  and re-implementation of  [@Seeker](https://github.com/iBz-04/Seeker)
+**Seeker-o1**  is a powerful, flexible, and accessible open-source AI agent system designed to revolutionize task automation.
+It is also an upgrade and extension of  [@Seeker](https://github.com/iBz-04/Seeker)

 Seeker-o1 empowers users to create AI agents that can: